TritonDataCenter/sdc-cloudapi/docs/index.md

 ## StartMachineFromSnapshot (POST /:login/machines/:id/snapshots/:name)

-If a machine is in the 'stopped' state, you can choose to start the machine from the referenced snapshot.
-This is effectively a means to roll back machine state.
+If an instance is in the 'stopped' state, you can choose to start the instance from the referenced snapshot.
+This is effectively a means to roll back instance state.

 ### Inputs